Thursday, February 22, 2018

 Creepy monsters are coming to get you!

-This multi-level scrolling shoot 'em up involves nothing more than walking grim alien landscapes to hammer down the fire button to kill everything in sight.
-Upgradeable weapons use a directional-firing technique and our marine can crouch and leap high into the air (with wiggly legs).
-We are equipped with powerful bombs, which are needed when the main gun isn't effective. (tip: perhaps you can drop a few into the crater?)
+This multi-level scrolling shoot 'em up involves nothing more than walking through grim alien landscapes and hammering the fire button to kill everything in sight.
+Upgradeable weapons use a directional-firing technique, and our marine can crouch and leap high into the air (with wiggly legs).
+We are equipped with powerful bombs, which are needed when the main gun isn't effective. (tip: perhaps you can drop a few into a crater)

-Technically, AMC could have been better as the scrolling could have been more energetic, plus the landscapes look rather "unfinished".
+Technically, AMC could have been better; the scrolling is somewhat lacking, and the landscapes look rather "unfinished".
 Thankfully, the joystick controls are excellent.
 However, it is awkward reaching for the keyboard to throw a bomb - especially when mechanoids are chasing.
 With a bit of spit and polish...

-AMC is crude and predictable but it's thoroughly entertaining with great baddies, crunchy sound effects and tons of action.
-Loved it and being an Astro Marine is ace because it's fantastic killing alien scumbags!!
+AMC is crude and predictable but thoroughly entertaining.
+It features great baddies, crunchy sounds, and loads of action.
+I loved it, and being an Astro Marine is ace because it’s fantastic killing alien scumbags!

-Even the plant life is out to get you in this crazy game so watch out where you walk!!
+The plant life is out to get you in this crazy game, so watch out where you walk!!

 This thingamabob is absolutely superb.
-Look at the detail in his eyes and teeth.
-Love it!!
+Look at the detail in his eyes and teeth!!

-AMG has some huge monsters but the bosses are even bigger.
+AMC has some huge monsters, but the bosses are even bigger.
 This beast is ginormous!!

 Tuesday, February 13, 2018